Holby City series 15

-The fifteenth series of the British medical drama television series Holby City began airing in the United Kingdom on BBC One on 16 October 2012.
+The fifteen series of the British medical drama television series Holby City began airing in the United Kingdom on BBC One on 16 October 2012.
 The series ran for 52 episodes, concluding on 8 October 2013.
 Many characters departed and arrived during the series.

 Episodes

 Production

 The series is produced by the BBC and will air on BBC One and BBC One HD in the United Kingdom.
 Johnathan Young was the executive producer until Episode 40.
 As of Episode 41, Oliver Kent is the Executive Producer.
 Justin Young was the Consultant Series Producer until Episode 52, his last episode as writer was Episode 32.